openharmony/docs/en/application-dev/quick-start/start-with-ets.md

            Text(this.message)
              .fontSize(50)
              .fontWeight(FontWeight.Bold)
-           // Add a button to accept user clicks.
+           // Add a button to respond to user clicks.
            Button() {
              Text('Next')
                .fontSize(30)